Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Stamps in set 1

-Value Euro 0.45 - skeleton of Brachiosaurus brancai and stuffed animals from collection of Nature Science Museum in Berlin.
+Value Euro 0.45 - skeleton of Brachiosaurus brancai and stuffed animals from the collection of Nature Science Museum in Berlin.

 Size (width x height) gummed stamp: 44.2mm x 26.2mm